cspz/radar-room/README.md

-A room that sees without cameras.
 Real-time human presence and motion visualization using a 24GHz FMCW radar sensor, running fully local for under €20 of hardware.

 > **Status — May 2026:** Hardware integration in progress.
 Simulator and dashboard work.
 ESP32 passthrough sketch runs and is confirmed at 115200 baud.
 LD2450 wiring under investigation — sensor data not yet flowing end-to-end.